Guide To Using the Correct Fluids

 At atc AutoCenter in Augusta, we believe that in some ways modern automotive fluids are just as impressive as the new engines.
 Because weights of oil and types of coolant and transmission fluid are so carefully matched to the vehicle, make sure you always use the proper fluid if you are topping off at home.

+Check your car owner’s manual or ask your Aiken service technician.
 The wrong fluid can cause damage to your car engine.
 If you drive a car or truck around Georgia with 75,000 miles or more, consider high mileage formulations.
 These fluids contain extra detergent to clean dirtier older engines as well as additives to condition seals and gaskets.
 That’ll help prevent leaks.
 Always be sure that the high mileage fluid is the same weight or type of fluid recommended for your car.